Australia & New Zealand Trip Overview

 Discover the best of both Australia and New Zealand’s stunning landscapes and bustling urban centers on TFT’s Older Teens adventure in the Land Down Under.
-If you’re looking for an authentic, off-the-beaten-path experience, you’re sure to find it on this teen tour as you journey with TFT through alpine lakes, dramatic fjords, lush rainforests, stunning coral reefs, and the rugged Australian Outback.
+If you’re looking for an authentic, off-the-beaten-path experience, you’re sure to find it on this teen tour as you journey with Travel For Teens through alpine lakes, dramatic fjords, lush rainforests, stunning coral reefs, and the rugged Australian Outback.

 Your journey starts in Australia, where you’re sure to cuddle with koalas, pet kangaroos, explore Sydney, discover the Great Barrier Reef, and of course, immerse yourself in the Australian culture and relaxed lifestyle.

 Then it’s off to New Zealand’s South Island, where the stunning landscapes steal the show.
 Snowcapped alps, glacial valleys and star-filled skies all merge together for an adventure tour that is entirely unique from its neighbor, the North Island.
 Explore alpine lakes, hike to hidden glaciers, stargaze in a hot spring, explore a glow worm dell and cruise through dramatic fjords

-There is no limit to the adventures you will have when you journey with us to Australia and New Zealand and discover that these countries have so much more to offer than what you will find in the guide books!
+There is no limit to the adventures you will have when you travel with us to Australia and New Zealand and discover that these countries have so much more to offer than what you will find in the guide books!

 During this program, you will…